How long will my scuba tank last?

 Other Factors That Can Increase Air Consumption.

 Stress has a major influence on how much air you use.
-We have all seen new divers who are nervous breath a lot of air.
-It is why instructors should check air more frequently with new and nervous divers.
+We have all seen new PADI Open Water divers who are nervous and breathe a lot of air.
+This is why instructors should check air more frequently with new and nervous divers.
 Relaxing is the best way to reduce air consumption but is often easier said than done.

 Battling against a strong current will most definitely increase air consumption.
 However, unnecessary body movements also add to air consumption.
 Often new divers use hands as well as fins or excited divers quickly from one place to another, both add to increased air consumption.
 Slow and steady is the best way to keep your air consumption to a minimum.

-Poor buoyancy and over or underweighting will cause increase usage of air.
-The constant moving and correction of buoyancy and regular inflating and deflating the BCD wastes air.
+Poor buoyancy and over or underweighting will cause increased usage of air.
+The constant movement and correction of buoyancy and regular inflating and deflating of the BCD wastes air.
 Overweighting is a hidden killer of good air control.
 Proper weighting will save air.

 The colder you are, the more air you will breathe as your body warms your core.
 Make sure that you have ample thermal protection during a dive.